 Adjacent to the Space Centre is Vanier park; a wide expanse of green grass that is bordered by the ocean and a winding seawall to Kits Beach.
 At the park, people of all ages gather to read, study, sketch, play, and fly kites.
 Yes, the vast quantities of wind that sweep dramatically over Vanier lend a helping hand to both the amateur and enthusiast kite flyers.
 As I walk along the seawall, a woman gracefully manipulates the long strings of her kite to cause the triangular contraption to arc and swirl in beautiful patterns.

 Another hangout spot is Kitsilano Beach.
-The beach runs parallel to Cornwall Ave and is home to Kitsilano Pool.
+The beach runs parallel to Cornwall Ave and is home to Kitsilano Pool, one of the best pools, which gets taken care of with the Best Pool Vacuum.
+For cleaning of pool water pumps are also mandatory so you should also check this article, pentair variable speed pump here they will teach you how to choose the best Pool Pump for the pool construction.
 In the winter time, the beach is mostly deserted save for a few seawall walkers and kite flyers, as well as the smattering of small children playing in the sand.
 Huge cumulus clouds rise above the city skyline and beautiful sunsets can be seen on a clear night.
 In the summer time, the beach transforms from a quiet meditation locale to a bustling hangout for Vancouverites of all ages.
 Blankets and picnics span the green grass and Frisbees are tossed across the bright blue sky.
 The ocean is spotted with swimmers and paddlers, and windsurfers dart between the cresting swells.
 If the expanse of ocean does not hold appeal, Kitsilano Pool is located on the west side of the beach and is salt-water and outdoors, providing a great alternative to the seaweed and sand of the open ocean.
 Hadden Dog Park is also a fun activity in Kits Beach, where dogs and owners get outdoor exercise at all times of the year.
 The park is off-leash from 6am to 10am and 5pm to 10pm between May 1st and September 30th, and from 6am to 10pm between October 1st and April 30th.

 The two other beaches in Kitsilano are Jericho and Spanish Banks.
 Jericho is located on Point Grey, and is a beautiful expanse of warm sand opening to a peaceful ocean.
 Quieter than Kits beach but more centrally located than Spanish Banks, Jericho is a perfect medium between the popular and the peaceful.
 The yacht club sits peacefully in one corner, and tennis courts are amongst the beach’s other amenities.
 The seawall meets the traveller here again, and continues through to Spanish Banks.